maxnachlinger/maze-challenge/README.md

 ### Hey why does this use WASM?

-I want to generate mazes and test solutions client side to avoid load on our servers.
+I want to generate mazes and test solutions client-side to avoid load on servers.
 Of course by giving away the maze generation and solution checking code, you pretty much give away an algorithm for solving the maze :) WASM helps with this since solving this silly maze will be simpler than getting anything useful out of decompiled WASM :)